-There are some big awards handed out to players at the end of every NFL season, but odds to win NFL MVP iis the biggest award available.
+There are some big awards handed out to players at the end of every NFL season.
+But odds to win NFL MVP is the biggest award available.
 It takes exceptional play and a clean bill of health to be named MVP of the NFL.

 This award is typically handed out to the best quarterback in the league, and the top four betting favorites all play that position.
 The NFL MVP odds change after every single game, and they can change in a big way.